Copies of the Matchstick for ME brochure

 strategy of research into this disease the charity welcomes support for our work.

-Our aim is to bring together like-minded individuals and groups to campaign for research and funding to establish an understanding of
+Our aim is to fund and facilitate research in order to establish an understanding of

 the aetiology, pathogenesis and epidemiology of ME.
 We hope this will lead to the development of a